Skip to main content

 Module suites - Semester 2

-The School of Languages, Linguistics and Film covers a diverse range of subject areas, from which we have created a number of thematic programmes that can be chosen by you as a package.
+The School of the Arts (Languages, Linguistics, Comparative Literature and Film) covers a diverse range of subject areas, from which we have created a number of thematic programmes that can be chosen by you as a package.
+Below you can find such module suites that will be offered in Spring 2025.
+For modules in English and Drama, check here

-You can immerse yourself in a particular area of study, from postcolonial studies to a regional focus on Britain, Europe, or East Asia.
+You can immerse yourself in a particular area of study, from postcolonial studies to a regional focus on Britain, Europe, or Latin America.
 Each thematic programme contains courses from the areas of film, literature, the languages and cultures of a society or region, taught by experts in the field.

 To select one of the module suites, you don't need to register for a distinct pathway, just select the individual modules at the point of module registration, and select one or two free-choice electives.
 The suggested modules within each thematic programme will fit clash-free within your timetable, but please check that the free-choice elective you have selected fits as well, once the timetable has been published.
 If you replace some of the suggested modules with other modules, we cannot guarantee that they will be clash-free, so please do check.